azurecurve/azrcrv-strong-password-generator/readme.txt

  * `password-minimum-length` - minimum length of passwords which can be generated.
  * `password-maximum-length` - maximum length of passwords which can be generated.
  * `password-number` - number of passwords to generate.
- * `password-maximum-number` - maximum umber of passwords whichuser can generate.
+ * `password-maximum-number` - maximum umber of passwords which user can generate.
  * `text-before` - text to display before password form.
  * `text-after` - text to display after password form.
  * `label-password-length` - label for password length field.